 The most common interventional radiology procedures performed at Roswell Park include:

-- Ablation, including microwave ablation, radiofrequency ablation, and irreversible electroporation
+- Ablation, including microwave ablation and irreversible electroporation

 In ablative therapy, a probe is inserted directly into the tumor.
 Energy is passed through the probe, heating or freezing the tumor cells until they are destroyed, without damaging healthy tissue around the tumor.
 Ablation is an outpatient, same-day procedure done under conscious sedation, and it is much less invasive than surgery.